 Because a minor is not required for graduation, it is not subject to the same rules as majors.
 Students may take courses in their minor CR/NC; they may also count courses towards their minor even if their grades are below 2.0.

 A student declares a minor by meeting with an adviser in the department and filling out a minor work plan and then turning in a copy of the plan to the Registrar's Office in Guild.
 Although it is possible to declare a minor even in senior year, it is often better to do so sooner, and sometimes required to do so sooner.
 Consult each department's or program's website and catalog listing to learn more about their requirements and processes.

 If your major and minor are in related fields, find out what each department's policy is regarding double-counting courses towards both.
 The College ordinarily permits up to two such double-counted courses.

 Bryn Mawr students are permitted to minor at Haverford.
 However, there are many departments at Haverford that do not offer minors.
-Students who wish to minor at Haverford must fill out and turn in a Haverford minor form and turn in the signed form to the Bryn Mawr Registrar's Office.
+Students who wish to minor at Haverford must fill out a Haverford minor form and turn in the signed form to the Bryn Mawr Registrar's Office.